bbckr/minecraft-server-management-lambda/README.md

   /* optional parameters */
-  "port": 22,// (default: 22) ssh port to use when connecting "user": "x", // (default: root) ssh user to use when connecting "upload_to_s3": false, // (default: false) uploads to the bucket under /backups "is_container": false, // (default: false) specify if you are backing up files from a docker container running on the server
+  "port": 22,// (default: 22) ssh port to use when connecting "user": "x", // (default: root) ssh user to use when connecting "upload": false, // (default: false) uploads to the bucket under /backups "container": "x" // specify the container name if you are backing up files from a docker container running on the server }
-  "container_name": "x" // required if parameter is_container is set to `true` }
 ```